euns-kim/euns-kim/README.md

 ### Hi there, I am Eunsol Kim. 👋

-I have recently completed my master´s in Comparative Literature 🎓.
-Proudly an enthusiast of textual practices who codes.
+Recently completed my master´s in Comparative Literature 🎓 - proudly an enthusiast of textual practices who codes.
 I´m currently learning C programming in 42 Heilbronn, working on *libft*. 👩🏻‍💻 Excited to start my new journey!
 <!--
 **euns-kim/euns-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.